How big should my starting bankroll be?

 It’s a combination of these factors that determine your total profit.

-When arbitrage betting we recommend using a minimum of 500 euro.
+For arbitrage trading we recommend using a minimum of 500 euro.
 This is enough if you’re in the beginning of your arbitrage career and just want to use a small capital for practising sports arbitrage.
 If you have a capital of But this is not the way to make a quick fortune – the growth of a 500 euro capital would be slow.